adamritter/nostr-relaypool-ts/README.md

   1 entry per RelayPool subscription, and it can help clients significantly
 - deleteSignatures: delete signatures for events
 - skipVerification: skip event signature verification
+- autoReconnect: aggressively reconnect automatically (not suggested for clients)

 <br/>